JustinMorgan/universal-boilerplate/README.md

 # Universal Boilerplate

-Some basic necessities for any project, featuring convenient shell shortcuts and extensive Git macros for convenience and safety.
+Have you ever created a Git commit, pushed it to origin, maybe even deployed it, and then realized it was missing some of your changes because you forgot to run `git add` first?
+How many times have you had to google a command because you couldn't remember which flags you're supposed to use?
+Well, I got tired of doing that.
+This repo contains tools and boilerplate designed to be useful on any project, featuring convenient shell shortcuts and extensive Git macros for convenience and safety.

 # Table of contents